guylabs/angular-spring-data-rest/README.md

 var processedResponse = new SpringDataRestAdapter(response);
 ```

-Please read on on how to use the `_resource` method and the `_embeddedItems` property to ease the handling of links and embedded items.
+Please read on on how to use the `_resources` method and the `_embeddedItems` property to ease the handling of resources and embedded items.

-### Usage of `_resource` method
+### Usage of `_resources` method

-The `_resource` property is added on the same level of the JSON response object where a `_links` property exists.
+The `_resources` property is added on the same level of the JSON response object where a `_links` property exists.
 When for example the following JSON response object is given:

 ```javascript
 var response = {